 Vulnerability

-Vulnerability is crucial for good communication specifically, but also for a healthy marriage more generally.
+Vulnerability is crucial for good communication, specifically and more generally, for a healthy marriage.
 The ability to become vulnerable is essential to a meaningful and happy relationship.
 It is when we are willing to expose ourselves emotionally that we are ready to let our loved one into the deepest part of our being.
-The risk of being vulnerable opens us up to speak the truth, bearing our souls in what we believe to be (and what should be) a safe environment.
+The risk of being vulnerable opens us to speak the truth, to bear our souls in what we believe to be (and what should be) a safe environment.

-In our relationships, we need to always be authentic, be ourselves, not afraid of letting the other know who we truly are.
-Allowing ourselves to be vulnerable in turn allows us to experience true love and joy.
-We do this by sharing honestly about all that we are feeling and experiencing.
-Without judgment or shame.
+In our relationships, we need always to be authentic, be ourselves, not afraid of letting the other know who we truly are.
+Allowing ourselves to be vulnerable in turn will enable us to experience true love and joy.
+We do this by being honest about all we feel and experience, without judgment or shame.

-On the flip side, when our partner chooses to be vulnerable with us, we need to show true acceptance and understanding.
-Speaking and showing love, even if we are unsure. we need to always be respectful and kind.
+On the flip side, when our partner chooses to be vulnerable with us, we need to show true acceptance and understanding—speaking and showing love, even if we are unsure.
+We alwaysneed to be respectful and kind.
 To give our emotions time to settle and then deal with the vulnerability that we have so bravely been shown.

-When we are able to meet each other at our point of deepest need it is then that true acceptance and love is revealed.
+When we meet each other at our point of most profound need, genuine acceptance and love are revealed.

 Adventure

 Moving on from vulnerability, the willingness and ability to be adventurous in a relationship offers a vibrancy of life that little else can.
-Taking on new opportunities and experiences creates an environment where we are willing to step out of our comfort zones and embrace exploration with each other.
-Using our newfound courage to be vulnerable, and communicating honestly and respectfully with each other, we can take the courage to discover new things about our partners, our lives, and the world that surrounds us – knowing that we do so with someone who loves us.
+Taking on new opportunities and experiences creates an environment where we are willing to step out of our comfort zones and embrace exploration together.
+Using our newfound courage to be vulnerable and to communicate honestly and respectfully with each other, we can take the courage to discover new things about our partners, our lives, and the world around us – knowing that we do so with someone who loves us.

 We need to open ourselves up to experiences that we might not have even thought of before or considered taboo.

-Because when we try new things as a couple it creates an environment that encourages conversation, builds excitement and creates room for laughter.
+When we try as a couple, it creates an environment that encourages conversation, builds excitement, and leaves room for laughter.
 We feel refreshed, challenged and satisfied.
-It throws boredom out the window, boredom that can lead to feeling unsatisfied in our marriages, and flings wide the door to embracing the new, alive to the possibility of countless exciting new places that are waiting to be discovered.
+It throws boredom out the window, the kind of kingdom that caleave usto feeling unsatisfied in our marriages, and flings wide the door to embracing the new, alive to the possibility of countless exciting places waiting to be discovered.

 Adventure in a marriage leads to a sense of achievement and togetherness.